 Thinking about replacing your windows?
-If so, there are a few window options to choose from.
-The most common types for homes are casement windows and double hung windows.
+If so, you have several window styles to choose from.
+The most common types for homes are casement windows and double-hung windows.
 Which one would be better for your home?
-It depends on a variety of factors and what your priorities are.
+It depends on a variety of factors, including your priorities.

-Consider this comparison of casement vs double hung windows to help you decide which type to go with.
+Consider this comparison of casement versus double-hung windows to help you decide which is best for your home and needs.

 What Are Casement Windows?

 Casement windows are the type that swing outward on a hinge.
-They open with a crank and usually consist of just one solid pane of glass.
-They are most often used for hard to reach windows such as a kitchen window over the sink.
-Casement windows offer a modern look.
+They open with a hand crank at the bottom and usually consist of just one solid pane of glass.
+They’re most often used for hard-to-reach windows, such as a kitchen window over the sink.
+Casement windows offer a modern look and unobstructed views.

 Benefits of Casement Windows